-Supreme Court to hold special session on vaccine requirements - NewsBreak
+Supreme Court To Hold Special Session On Vaccine Requirements - NewsBreak

-WASHINGTON (AP) — The Supreme Court says it will hold a special session in just over two weeks to hear arguments on the Biden administration’s vaccine or testing requirement for large employers and a separate vaccine requirement for healthcare workers, an announcement that comes amid rising coronavirus cases .
+The Supreme Court says it will hold a special session in just over two weeks to hear arguments on the Biden administration’s vaccine or testing requirement for large employers and a separate vaccine requirement for healthcare workers, an announcement that comes amid rising coronavirus cases.

 The high court announced late Wednesday that it would hear arguments in the cases on Jan.
 7. The court had not been scheduled to hear cases again until Jan.
 10.

 The court also will hear arguments over a rule published Nov.
 5 by the Centers for Medicare & Medicaid that applies to a wide range of health care providers that receive federal Medicare or Medicaid funding.
 It requires their workers to receive the first dose of a COVID-19 vaccine by Dec.
 6 and be fully vaccinated by Jan.
 4. It was projected to affect more than 17 million workers in about 76,000 health care facilities as well as home health care providers.
-Decisions by lower courts have the mandate blocked in about half of states .Copyright 2021 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Decisions by lower courts have the mandate blocked in about half of states.

 Comments / 0